 Lumen Prize x Voices Onchain

-We’re thrilled to share the Voices Onchain Cohort, featuring:
+We’re thrilled to share the Voices Onchain Cohort:

 Bjørn Staal